The Ultimate Guide to Mobile Security: Defend Your Phone from Cyber Threats

 1. Mobile Malware

 Mobile malware refers to malicious software designed to compromise the security of a mobile device.
-This malware can be distributed through malicious apps, websites, or email attachments.
-Once installed, mobile malware can steal personal data, track your activities, or even hijack your phone for criminal purposes.
+Distributed through malicious apps, websites, or email attachments, malware can:

 2. Phishing Attacks